-We are beginning the list of customer projects with Ian’s model railway automation using PoKeys57U devices.
+We are beginning the list of customer projects with Ian’s model railway automation using USB I/O controller devices.
 Here is the presentation of the project by Ian H.

 Model railway automation – Terminus station

 I’m building a fairly large model railway and I have a special interest in signaling.
 Although the signaling will be manual, semaphore signaling, I wanted to create a PC-controlled entrance/exit (NX) panel for the terminus station.
 The PC would need to control points, signals, power sections, and isolation sections.
 Photo 1 shows the layout plan and photo 2 shows how the terminus station has been divided up into power sections and isolation sections.
 Each power section can be controlled by 1,2 or 3 relays.
 Each isolation section is controlled by one relay.